n6ai/minze/docs/guide/components-styling.md

 <my-element></my-element>
 ```

-### Host
+### :host

-The `:host` pseudo-class selector styles the component itself, and not the content inside its template.
+The `:host` pseudo-class selector selects the component itself (shadow host) inserted into the regular DOM.

 **Example**